 While zirconia does bear a resemblance to the color of natural teeth, the match isn’t exact and so there may be some cosmetic concerns in certain patients.
 It can also be difficult for your professional to detect the presence of decay and cavities beneath this kind of crown, requiring it to be removed if one is detected.
 Zirconia dental crowns are so resilient that they can also cause damage to the surrounding teeth as they are comprised of a harder material than your natural teeth.
 This is a great thing for the durability of your crown, but can be a detriment to those you have remaining.
 They also tend to be more expensive than other crowns, which can be an issue in the short-term but does end up being a cost-saving point in the full life of your crown.

 Zirconia crowns are a fantastic solution for most patients, combining all the best of a long-lasting reconstructive solution for their dental needs with an appearance that can be difficult to discern from your natural teeth.
 The initial cost of the repair is offset by the dependability that zirconia brings to the dental crown.
-If you’re considering having a zirconia dental crown done and want to have input from a professional it’s time to call Dr. Duc Pham.
+If you’re considering having a zirconia dental crown done and want to have input from a professional it’s time to call Dr. Marian Bradford.
 From their office at Premier Dental of South Orange County in Aliso Viejo, CA they’ve helped patients like you make the best decisions for their restorative dentistry and oral health.